apres/apres.github.com/doc/widgets.md

     }
 ```

-Widgets define their event bindings via an `events` property
+Widgets define their event bindings via an `events` property.
+Each member
+in `events` defines an event binding for elements inside the widget.
+The
+member key for each binding is a two-part string.
+The first part is
+the DOM event name to bind to.
+The optional second part is a css selector
+string that selects the element, or elements to listen to.
+The event binding
+is limited to the widget element and its children.
+specified using a css selector.